Elio-A/SafeRide/README.md

 ## Features

 - Feature 1: The application makes use of various SQLite functionality to store, and retrieve information about users.
 (Login & Signup are an example of this feature)
-- Feature 2: Users can input their next destination, selecting which station.
+- Feature 2: Users can input their next destination and select which station to be picked up from.
 Driver will then retrieve their next passengers from the database and see their destinations
 - Feature 3: On the passenger side, the application is able to open a QR code scanner.
 - Feature 4: On the driver side, the application generates a QR code that is to be scanned by the passengers
 - Feature 5: Users have all information about what is SafeRide and how to access it, including stations, working hours and radius